Defender API: Features, Functionality, and Usage

-The Lumu Defender API is based on HTTP requests and JSON responses.
-This documentation provides you with the API endpoint requirements, sample JSON files, request parameters, and response messages.
+The Lumu Defender API uses HTTP requests and returns JSON responses.
+This documentation outlines the required endpoints, request parameters, sample JSON payloads, and expected response messages.

-The Defender API is language agnostic and supports incoming and outgoing information.
-All API calls are encrypted using HTTPS (HTTP over SSL/TLS) and authenticated API key-based authentication.
+The Defender API is language-agnostic and supports both incoming and outgoing data.
+All API calls are secured with HTTPS (SSL/TLS) and authenticated using API keys.

 Access and Authentication

-The Defender API requires each client to use a unique and personal API key, referred to in our documentation as {company-key} .
-The company’s API key is found in the Defender menu of the Lumu Portal and is self-managed by company administrators.
+The Defender API requires each client to use a unique API key, referred to in this documentation as {company-key}.
+This key is available in the Integrations section of the Lumu Portal and is managed directly by your organization's administrators.

-The revocation process generates a new Defender API key.
-This action cannot be undone and will cause your existing API integrations to stop working.
-This option should be used in specific scenarios such as when your current key is compromised due to security policies, etc. To reactivate your integrations, update your configuration with the new key.
+Alert The revocation process generates a new Defender API key.
+This action cannot be undone and will cause your existing API integrations to stop working until you update your integrations with the new key.
+This option should be used only in specific scenarios, such as when the current API key is compromised or must be rotated due to security policies.

-The ability to integrate Lumu with your security stack via Defender API is part of Lumu Defender .
-This tier allows the integration of Lumu’s real-time analysis into your security stack to mitigate and remediate compromise incidents quickly and precisely.
+The ability to integrate Lumu with your security stack via the Defender API is included in the Lumu Defender subscription.
+This tier enables seamless integration of Lumu’s real-time analysis into your existing security tools, helping you mitigate and remediate compromise incidents quickly and accurately.

-You can access the API using various methods.
+You can access the API using various methods, including:

-1. Applications that allow you to make REST calls, like Insomnia and POSTMAN
+1. Applications that support REST calls, such as Postman or Insomnia

 Postman Tutorial